rabc/QueueTask/README.md

 `QTRequestOperation` line 56 has a `sleep` command to simulate delay, so you will be able to check the log message that will not send the same hour again while the operation is running.

+The project is using Carthage to include the library `OHHTTPStubs`.
+I included the compiled framework, but in case of any error just run: `carthage update --platform iOS`.